-- 3.4 The Neighbourhood Plan has been prepared in the context of the strategic policies in the Suffolk Coastal Local Plan, which was adopted in September 2020.
+- The Neighbourhood Plan has been prepared in the context of the strategic policies in the Suffolk Coastal Local Plan, which was adopted in September 2020.
 Some 121 policies in the Local Plan are noted by East Suffolk Council as meeting the NPPF definition of strategic.
 Throughout the topic sections that follow, reference is made to the strategic policies that are not repeated in the Neighbourhood Plan, but which are relevant and should, as appropriate, be taken into consideration when proposing development. - 3.5 To complement the adopted Local Plan, a number of Supplementary Planning Documents have been, or are in the course of being prepared.
-Of particular relevance to Playford are: - Housing in Clusters and Small Scale Residential Development in the Countryside Supplementary Planning Document - adopted November 2022 - Affordable Housing Supplementary Planning Document adopted May 2022 - Sustainable Construction Supplementary Planning Document adopted April 2022 - Draft Custom and Self-Build Housing Supplementary Planning Document - yet to be adopted - Draft Rural Development Supplementary Planning Document yet to be prepared and consulted on
+Of particular relevance to Playford are: - Housing in Clusters and Small Scale Residential Development in the Countryside Supplementary Planning Document - adopted November 2022 - Affordable Housing Supplementary Planning Document adopted May 2022 - Sustainable Construction Supplementary Planning Document adopted April 2022 - Draft Custom and Self-Build Housing Supplementary Planning Document - anticipated to be adopted 2024 - Draft Rural Development Supplementary Planning Document - anticipated to be adopted 2024